tilemill-project/tilemill/platforms/osx/packaging.md

 ## Build testing tools globally

-This will keep these out of tilemill's local node_modules, avoid having to strip them from the final package, and most importantly avoid any compile failures do to the custom flags we set later on.
+This will keep these out of tilemill's local node_modules, avoid having to strip them from the final package, and most importantly avoid any compile failures due to custom flags we set later on.

     npm install -g jshint expresso